adrianmoye/ket/README.md

 * Cleanup and make nice and usable.
 * Examples.
-* Implement deleting of templates and resources that aren't used anymore.
-* Test filtering with labels
-* Allow to apply values to the API, to update K8s resources.
 * Allow CRDs, and auto discovery.
 * Read individual resources rather than watch them all.
+* Implement UpdateStatus and Patching.
 * Add webserver to add templated output for Prometheus (or whatever).
 * Implement some form of master election.
 * Allow to store local states between template executions.
 * Improve exec to allow piping in, timing, and indefinite length runs(think running a permanent child process), chroot..
+* Implement signal handling.
-* test in-cluster config
+* Test in-cluster config.
+* Test filtering with labels.

 **Inspiration:**